-Cajun boiled peanuts are a Southern snack that was just made for watching football games.
-Our version has loads of garlic, and is boiled in your favorite beer overnight in the slow cooker.
-Beer-boiled peanuts?
-You read that right.
+Cajun boiled peanuts are a Southern snack just made for watching football games.
+This version has loads of garlic, and is cooked in your favorite beer overnight in the slow cooker.

 Fall might mean pumpkin spice where you're from but here in the South it means football season!
 Along with the games come the tailgate parties, and we do take our tailgating seriously...
 You can't just throw a couple brats on the grill and call it a tailgate.

 I first made these Cajun beer boiled peanuts for a Falcons vs Saints tailgate and, though the Falcons didn't fare so well, the boiled peanuts earned themselves plenty of fans!

 Boiled Peanuts are a southern tradition

 One thing you will see this time of the year when driving through small towns in the South are boiled peanut stands.
 It's nothing official...
 Just a couple good ol' boys at a roadside stand with a stack of styrofoam cups, two large pots, and two signs that read "regular" and "Cajun."

 If you're smart you go for the Cajun boiled peanuts every time...
 If you ask me, they just need a kick to be right, but someone must buy the regular ones.
 To each his own!

 With that being said, these are not your standard Cajun boiled peanuts.
 These are not even Cajun garlic boiled peanuts...
 No siree, these are Cajun garlic beer-boiled peanuts.

 Why did we boil them in beer?
 Because we like beer of course.
 But also, for the flavor it adds.

 We don't need an excuse to booze up our snacks so don't you judge us!
 (Heck, we even put bourbon in our Banana Buttermilk Pancakes).